 Abstract

-BACKGROUND (no more than 100 words)
+BACKGROUND

+It is usually difficult to adequately conduct percutaneous ultrasound-guided radiofrequency (RF) ablation for hepatocellular carcinomas (HCCs) abutting the diaphragm.
+Our hypothesis was that the subphrenic location of HCC could have an effect on the long-term therapeutic outcomes after hepatic resection and RF ablation.

 AIM

-To compare the long-term therapeutic outcomes between hepatic resection versus percutaneous radiofrequency (RF) ablation for hepatocellular carcinomas (HCCs) abutting the diaphragm.
+To compare the long-term therapeutic outcomes of hepatic resection and percutaneous RF ablation for HCCs abutting the right diaphragm.

 METHODS

-A total of 143 Child-Pugh class A patients who underwent hepatic resection (n = 80) or percutaneous ultrasound-guided RF ablation (n = 63) for a HCC (≤3 cm) abutting the right diaphragm were included.
+A total of 143 Child-Pugh class A patients who had undergone hepatic resection (n = 80) or percutaneous ultrasound-guided RF ablation (n = 63) for an HCC (≤3 cm) abutting the right diaphragm were included.
 Cumulative local tumor progression (LTP), cumulative intrahepatic distant recurrence (IDR), disease-free survival (DFS), and overall survival (OS) rates were estimated.
 Prognostic factors for DFS and OS were analyzed.
 Complications were evaluated.

 RESULTS

-The cumulative IDR rate, DFS rate, and OS rate for the hepatic resection group and RF ablation group at 5 years were 35.9% vs. 65.8%, 64.1% vs. 18.3%, and 88.4% vs. 68.7%, respectively.
-Hepatic resection was an independent prognostic factor for DFS (p = <0.001; hazard ratio, 0.352; 95% confidence interval, 0.205, 0.605; with RFA as the reference category), but treatment modality was not an independent prognostic factor for OS.
+The cumulative IDR rate, DFS rate, and OS rate for the hepatic resection group and RF ablation group at 5 years were “35.9% vs 65.8%”, “64.1% vs 18.3%”, and “88.4% vs 68.7%”, respectively.
+Hepatic resection was an independent prognostic factor for DFS (p = <0.001; hazard ratio, 0.352; 95% confidence interval, 0.205, 0.605; with RF ablation as the reference category); however, treatment modality was not an independent prognostic factor for OS.
 The LTP rate was 46.6% at 5 years for the RF ablation group.
-The major complication rate was not significantly different between groups (p = 0.630).
+The major complication rate was not significantly different between the groups (p = 0.630).
 The rate of occurrence of peritoneal seeding was higher in the RF ablation group (1.3% vs. 9.5%, p = 0.044).

 CONCLUSION

-Although OS was not significantly different between patients who underwent hepatic resection or percutaneous RF ablation for HCCs abutting the diaphragm, DFS was better in the hepatic resection group.
+Although OS was not significantly different between patients who had gone hepatic resection or percutaneous RF ablation for HCCs abutting the right diaphragm, DFS was better in the hepatic resection group.

-Keywords: Hepatic resection; Radiofrequency ablation; Hepatocellular carcinoma; diaphragm; Treatment outcome.
+Keywords: hepatic resection; rRadiofrequency ablation; hepatocellular carcinoma; diaphragm; treatment outcome.

-Core tip: The aim of this study was to compare the long-term therapeutic outcomes between hepatic resection versus percutaneous radiofrequency (RF) ablation for hepatocellular carcinomas (HCCs) abutting the diaphragm.
-The cumulative intrahepatic distant recurrence (IDR) rate, disease-free survival (DFS) rate, and overall survival (OS) rate for the hepatic resection group and RF ablation group at 5 years were 35.9% vs. 65.8%, 64.1% vs. 18.3%, and 88.4% vs. 68.7%, respectively.
-Although OS was not significantly different between patients who underwent hepatic resection or percutaneous RF ablation for HCCs abutting the diaphragm, DFS was better in the hepatic resection group.
+Core tip: The aim of this study was to compare the long-term therapeutic outcomes of hepatic resection and percutaneous radiofrequency (RF) ablation for hepatocellular carcinomas abutting the diaphragm.
+The disease-free survival rate was 64.1% and 18.3% for the hepatic resection group and the RF ablation group, and overall survival rate was 88.4% and 68.7 for the hepatic resection group and the RF ablation group at 5 years.
+The local tumor progression rate was as high as 46.6% for the radiofrequency ablation group.Although overall survival was not significantly different between two groups, disease-free survival was better in the hepatic resection group.

 Audio core tip.